 Companies are advised to assess their supply chains, consider stockpiling critical parts and materials, and implement contingency plans, including the identification of other suppliers.
 Additionally, companies are advised to monitor their supply chain and communicate in advance any possible disruptions to operations or to supply chains.
 Operational resiliency is critical in times like this.

 Prepare for a changing economy and stakeholder expectations

 We should expect that the Coronavirus crisis will change business and society in many ways.
 The impact of the virus may increase online shopping, online education, and individual behaviors.
 It is also likely to change how companies configure their supply chains and reinforce the trend away from dependence on sole sourcing, mega-factories, and leaving crisis management to chance.
 Once the critical stage of the crisis has been navigated, we recommend conducting a formal review and a root cause analysis.
 This exercise will help identify what was learned and where there are gaps or weaknesses so that the Company can make ten appropriate adjustments to their plans, policies, and behaviors.

 The outbreak has coincided with deadlines for filing annual reports due in March 2020, and decisions about filing paperwork for initial public offerings.

-The U.S. Securities and Exchange Commission (SEC) in their February 19, 2020 Public Statement have urged listed companies to factor coronavirus risks in their financial reporting disclosures.
+The U.S. Securities and Exchange Commission (SEC), in their February 19, 2020 Public Statement, has urged listed companies to factor coronavirus risks in their financial reporting disclosures.

 Typically, the risk disclosures in these filings would contain information on factors that could materially affect their financial operations.
 The challenge is providing investors with accurate information about the future when information about the outbreak is changing by the day.